 There are several life lessons that can be learned from participating on a summer swim team.
-Setting goals and then pursuing them throughout the course of a season is a skill that carries over to success in school, and later on in a career.
+Helping your swimmer set goals and then pursue them throughout the course of a season is a skill that carries over to success in school, and later on in a career.

 Swimming is both an individual sport and a team sport wrapped together.
 The coach usually has goals for the team like winning various meets or winning the regional championship.
 But the individual aspect of goal setting is best represented by time improvement.
 Each swim meet offers an opportunity to set personal best times in one or more events.
 Time improvement comes partially from getting into better physical condition each week, and partially from stroke technique improvement.